 Ambulatory care placements

 This is one of the major types of placements available to student pharmacists.
-It focuses on managing patients’ medication regimes with chronic, ongoing conditions.
-This can be anything from diabetes to heart problems, blood pressure, or mental health issues.
+It focuses on managing patients’ medication regimes with chronic, ongoing conditions, such as diabetes, heart problems, blood pressure, or mental health issues.

 Research-based placements

-Although there are some areas all pharmacy students end up taking placements in, most courses will also leave room for specialization.
+Although there are some areas where all pharmacy students take placements, most courses also leave room for specialization.
 This is worthwhile because it enables students to explore specific parts of the sector they find interesting.

 One example of this is undertaking a research placement.
 This is not only an exciting placement but also a very rewarding one.
 As your research can lead to new drugs being developed to improve people’s lives, you directly impact the world.

-The most common places for this type of experiential learning are pharmaceutical companies.
-This is where new medication is first researched and then produced, so it is the perfect choice for people looking to get practical experience in this field.
+The most common place for this type of experiential learning is pharmaceutical companies.
+This is where new medications are first researched and then produced, so it is the perfect choice for people looking to get practical experience in this field.
 You may also be able to find research-based placement opportunities in academia, as the top universities invest resources in discovering/developing new medications.

 Available placements for pharmacy students

 Many elements are involved in training to become a pharmacist, and all are crucial for enabling you to help patients safely.
-Placements are one of the most vital and invaluable for giving students practical experience of working in the industry.
+Placements are vital and invaluable for giving students practical experience working in the industry.
 If you are considering studying to break into this role, the above options are all worth considering when it is time to head out on placement yourself.